Naz-HM/python-adventure-game/README.md

 Follow the prompts:

-Answer yes/no to questions.
+Answer yes/no questions

-Choose your weapon: gun or sword.
+Choose your weapon (gun or sword)

-Answer Python quiz questions to defeat cave creatures.
+Answer Python quiz questions to defeat cave creatures

 ✨ Features

-10 Levels of Adventure:
+🔟 Levels of Adventure

 Bats